stimpy77/FastKoala/README.md

 #### If you are an automation author

-The `AppConfigBaseFileFullPath` MSBuild property in the .csproj/.vbproj file is available for NuGet authors to modify the Web.config if Fast Koala's "Enable Build-Time transfomations" has been applied.
-It consists of:
+The `InlineAppCfgTransforms` and `AppConfigBaseFileFullPath` MSBuild properties in the .csproj/.vbproj file is available for NuGet authors to modify the Web.config if Fast Koala's "Enable Build-Time transfomations" has been applied. `InlineAppCfgTransforms` identifies whether inline transformations has been applied. `AppConfigBaseFileFullPath` ultimately consists of:

     $(MSBuildProjectDirectory)\$(ConfigDir)\$(AppCfgType).Base.config